apt cta

 Semi-Open Adoption

 This plan is similar to open adoption but gives you more privacy.
 You still select the potential adoptive couple, exchanging first names only.
-CFS handles any communication between you and the adoptive family.
+CFS handles any communication between you and the adoptive family, and may include use of apps to protect identifying information.

 Closed Adoption